top of page

 “What…last night?”
 Cora glanced about the room.

 Moffe smiled and gestured to a pair of Vashanti sitting across from him.
 “Elenstra,” he said, indicating the female, “and her affiance, Shaodwen.
-They are gifted healers and the reason Cuauhtérroc’s wounds haven’t become septic by now.”
+They are the reason Cuauhtérroc’s wounds haven’t become septic by now.”
 He nodded toward a third Vashanti sitting beside him.
 “And this is Dehrian, my right arm, my back, my eyes, and my ears.
 He has saved our lives more times than I can count.”

 “More times than you know,” Dehrian replied.